hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   * AU Core removes a type from a choice element where only where there is a national agreement that the type is not used in Australian systems for example `onsetString` is removed in [AU Core AllergyIntolerance], and `onsetString` and `abatementString` are removed in [AU Core Condition](StructureDefinition-au-core-condition.html) because free text timing is not supported in national implementations.
   * tbd identifier types
   *  Where no national agreement exists to restrict a type choice, all inherited types remain allowed, e.g. in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` supports both the generic Address and Australian Address types as defined in AU Base.

-* Must Support and Obligations: _[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements or parts of elements that form the minimum requirements to support for systems.
+##### Must Support and Obligations:
+_[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements or parts of elements that form the minimum requirements to support for systems.
 Obligations are used to describe those support requirements for each element for AU Core actors using the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html).

-* Invariants: AU Core defines invariants only where a data quality rule requires logic that cannot be represented through other constraints.
-Typically, invariants in AU Core are used to:
-  * mandate data precision or provide structural alternative such as 'at least one` for example `au-core-obs-01` in AU Core Smoking Status
-  * define precision rules, for example au-core-medreq-01 in AU Core MedicationRequest
-  * enforce identifier integrity based on national standard, for example au-core-org-01 (TBD: list profiles that have au core invariants)
-  * AU Core invariants are intentionally written to allow for missing data rules to be met
-  * all AU Core invariants are set to `error` severity and are expressed in testable FHIRPath that can be validated using standard FHIR tooling
-* Fixed Values vs Patterns: Patterns (`pattern[x]`) is the primary mechanism for constraining element values within AU Core, rather than using fixed values, to alllow additional data to be supplied (e.g. ensuring that Observation.category or Observation.code contains an agreed code while allowing additional codings).
+##### Fixed Values vs Patterns:

+Patterns (`pattern[x]`) is the primary mechanism for constraining element values within AU Core, rather than using fixed values, to alllow additional data to be supplied (e.g. ensuring that Observation.category or Observation.code contains an agreed code while allowing additional codings).

-* Profile specific implementation guidance: AU Core profiles include profile specific implementation guidance where narrative context is required to describe expected behaviour or use that cannot be fully expressed in constraints.
+##### Profile specific implementation guidance:

+AU Core profiles include profile specific implementation guidance where narrative context is required to describe expected behaviour or use that cannot be fully expressed in constraints.
 The guidance is intended to be read together with the profile itself, the actor obligations, conformance rules defined in capability statements and any other referenced/relevant AU Core and AU Base guidance pages.
 Profile specific implementatuon guidance in AU Core is typically used to:
   * provide qualification of an obligation in narrative that is not present in the obligation.
     * describe expected behavior for AU Core actors that cannot be expressed directly in the profile, for example responders obligations when populating `Patient.identifier`
     * dewscribe Meds